swayanshu/swayanshu/README.md

 #### I am interested in:
-     Researching novel ways to integrate machine learning and deep learning algorithms to impliment in Neuromorphic hardwares.
+     Researching novel ways to integrate machine learning and deep learning algorithms with neuroscience.

 <!--